emc-mongoose/mongoose-storage-driver-kafka/README.md

 ![Heatmap](heatmap.png)

 Y axis is logarithmic between the detected latency value min and max.
-By default it's height is 100 px and corresponding 100 rows.
-X axis is linear.
-By default it's width is the count of pixels equal max timestamp minus min.
+X axis is linear time in ms.

 ## 5.2.
 Topic Operations